Common deal structures

 Which entity is likely to be the target company (on a share sale) or the seller (on an asset sale)?

 The most common vehicle for conducting business activities in Ukraine is an LLC.
-Private and public JSCs are also very widespread and are the targets for private M&A transactions.
+Private and public JSCs are also very widespread and are targets for private M&A transactions.
 All of these companies embody the concept of limited liability for investors.

 What are the different types of limited liability companies?